TCZIB/QA_Project_1/README.md

     - I have three tables, the ability to add reviews, the ability to add movies, the ability to update movie information and the ability to delete entries

 - A HTML front end, a base layout will be used and a navigation bar will be used
-    - I have made a decent looking front end, i have used layouts to make sure im not repeating HTML, I have also used a CSS styles sheet to make the website fluent in design
+    - I have made a decent looking front end, Ihave used layouts to make sure im not repeating HTML, I have also used a CSS styles sheet to make the website fluent in design

 - WTForms to allow user input
     - I have several forms including Movie_Review_Form, Login_Form and Modify_Confirm.
 The forms are used in multiple places to reduce repetative code and they work quite well

 - Self testing python to be run during each build
-    - Using Flask_Testing i have been able to acheieve a high level of coverage within my program
+    - Using Flask_Testing Ihave been able to acheieve a high level of coverage within my program

 - Archiving of tests to allow backtracing
     - I am using jenkins and artefacting to keep track of previous builds